imbo/behat-api-extension/README.md

 Given I am authenticating as :username with password :password Given the :header request header is :value
 Given the following form parameters are set: <TableNode>
+Given the request body is :string
+Given the request body contains :path

 When I request :path
 When I request :path using HTTP :method